This post may contain affiliate links. Please read our disclosure policy.

 Magnesium is predominantly found in leafy greens, nuts, avocados, and chocolate.
 But, soil degradation has dramatically decreased the nutrient density of food.
 Even if you’re eating plenty of spinach and pumpkin seeds, you’d still likely be low in magnesium.
 This was the case for me.
 On routine blood tests, my magnesium was always low despite eating leafy greens daily.

 Another thing that impacts your magnesium levels is your body’s demand for it.
-Stress, drinking coffee, and pregnancy deplete magnesium stores.
+Stress, caffeine, and pregnancy deplete magnesium stores.
 As you might have guessed, this means women are much more prone to magnesium deficiency.

 As a final hit, research shows only 30% to 40% of the dietary magnesium you consume is actually absorbed in your body.
 So, even if you track your magnesium intake, you are only absorbing about half of that.